Albert Augustus Pope: Columbia Automobile Company

 From 1896, he began to diversify into automobile production.
 The chief engineer of his Pope Motor Carriage department was Hiram Percy Maxim.
 In 1897, he renamed the Motor Carriage Department as the separate Columbia Automobile Company, which was spun off and sold to the Electric Vehicle Company, in which he was also an investor.

 In 1897, Pope Manufacturing began production of an electric automobile in Hartford, Connecticut.
 By 1899, the company had produced over 500 vehicles.
 Hiram Percy Maxim was head engineer of the Motor Vehicle Department.
 The Electric Vehicle division was spun off that year as the independent company Columbia Automobile Company but it was acquired by the Electric Vehicle Company by the end of the year.

 Pope tried to re-enter the automobile manufacturing market in 1901 by acquiring a number of small firms, but the process was expensive and competition in the industry was heating up.

 Between the years 1903 and 1915, the company operated a number of automobile companies including Pope-Hartford (1903–1914), Pope-Robinson, Pope-Toledo (1903–1909), Pope-Tribune (1904–1907) and Pope-Waverly.

-Pope declared bankruptcy in 1907 and abandoned the automobile industry in 1915.
+Pope declared bankruptcy in 1907.
+The Pope-Hartford and Pope-Waverley continued to be manufactured under different owners.

 Pope is credited with being the first auto manufacturer to use mass production practices.
 In 1900 Pope's [Hartford] factories produced more motor vehicles than any other factory in the world.

 Death

 He died on August 10, 1909.
-He is buried in the Forest Hills Cemetery and Crematory in Jamaica Plain, Massachusetts.

 Legacy

+Pope Park

+Pope donated the land for Pope Park to the city of Hartford in 1894 and provided an endowment for its upkeep.
+A horse trough and fountain was dedicated to him in the park.

 Following his death, some companies joined the United States Motor Company.
 Pope's empire collapsed in 1913.
-He founded Pope Park, Hartford, Connecticut and donated it to the City.